Trains return to the summit

 There is already a good 4G mobile signal at the summit, but BT Openreach are currently in the process of connecting Hafod Eryri, the summit building, to the Llanberis exchange with full fibre broadband, (Inside, the mobile signal is very poor.)
 This will run underground in a culvert as new poles are not permitted on the mountain.

-Due to completion by the spring, it will allow the likes of contactless payments in the cafe, and a small mobile communications mast will provide emergency mobile coverage for mountain rescue services.
+Not yet completed, it will improve the likes of contactless payments in the cafe, and a small mobile communications mast will provide emergency mobile coverage for mountain rescue services.

 You can read a news report here.